-The objective of this test is to check the end-to-end performance of the 406.05 MHz repeater link
+The objective of this test is to check the end-to-end performance of the 406.05 MHz repeater link.
+This objective does not apply for SARR-2.

-The test consists of measuring the signal-to-noise density ratio ( $S/N_o$ ) of the test signal in the demodulated baseband and of measuring the carrier-to-beacon ratio in the predetected IF.
+The test consists of measuring the signal-to-noise density ratio (S/N_o) of the test signal in the demodulated baseband and of measuring the carrier-to-beacon ratio in the predetected IF.